 Displacement is a vector that indicates the primary position of an object to its final position.
 On the other hand, velocity is a physical vector quantity, both magnitude and direction are required to determine it accurately.

-In this Mathematical Modelling Displacements and Velocities, you will understand the relationship between displacement and velocity in an efficient manner.
+In this [course_title], you will understand the relationship between displacement and velocity in an efficient manner.
 You will discover how to convert vectors from the geometric form and understand how displacement and velocity differ from each other.

 This course does not involve any written exams.
 Students need to answer 5 assignment questions to complete the course, the answers will be in the form of written work in pdf or word.
 Students can write the answers in their own time.
 Each answer needs to be 200 words (1 Page).
 Once the answers are submitted, the tutor will check and assess the work.

 Edukite courses are free to study.
 To successfully complete a course you must submit all the assignment of the course as part of assessment.
 Upon successful completion of a course, you can choose to make your achievement formal by obtaining your Certificate at a cost of £49.